 9. Take Him to a Park

-Taking your furball to a dog park or large open field gives him the chance to run around and allows you to play with him more freely.
+Take your furball to a dog park or large open field where he can run around and play with you off-leash, as long as it is safe to do so.
 Take a frisbee and have a blast!

 Dog parks often have a designated area for smaller pups so be sure to look for this if you have a small breed.